tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_makomk_serial/README.md

 * serial communications -> can run without Altera software

-The FPGA can also be programmed using alternative software, probably even in non-x86 systems.
+The FPGA can also be programmed using alternative software, which is not limited to x86.
 The associated program.sh uses UrJTAG, and it is noticeably slower than quartus_pgm, but works on many more systems.
+This way I have succesfully mined on both ARM and PPC32, so even big endian machines work.

 * display the golden nonce in hex on the 8x7-seg display

 These bright LEDs can be annoying in the long run, so this is enabled by the leftmost slide switch (SW17).
-For debugging, miner.py shows the golden nonce in hex as well.
+For debugging, miner.py shows the golden nonce in hex as well, if you use the -d switch.

 Quick start: